Chapter

 What does Exodus 3:14 mean?

-Exodus 3:14 is one of the key verses in the entire Bible.
-Here, God is speaking to Moses out of a miraculous occurrence: a bush which is on fire, but not burnt up.
-God has declared His intent to free Israel from their slavery under Egypt.
-God has also ordered Moses to return to Egypt, so that he can lead this transition from oppression to freedom.
-Moses responded with doubt and questions.
-One of these questions is fairly simple: what do I say when people ask "what god sent you?"
-The answer given here is crucial for understanding the identity and nature of God.
+This is among the key verses in the entire Bible.
+God is speaking to Moses out of a miraculous occurrence: a bush which is on fire, but not burnt up (Exodus 3:1–4).
+God plans to free Israel from slavery in Egypt (Exodus 3:9).
+God has also ordered Moses to return to Egypt to lead this transition from oppression to freedom (Exodus 3:10).
+Moses responded with doubt (Exodus 3:11).
+One of his questions is simple: what do I say when people ask, "what god sent you?"
+(Exodus 3:13).
+The answer is crucial for understanding the identity and nature of God.
 This response becomes foundational in both Jewish and Christian theology.

-God identifies Himself using a phrase which is actually a description, or a statement: "I AM WHO I AM" or simply "I AM."
-The first phrase, in Hebrew, is e'heyeh aser' e'heyeh.
+When asked for His name, God identifies Himself with a descriptive phrase or a statement: "I am Who I am" or simply "I am."
+The first phrase, in Hebrew, is eheyeh' aser' eheyeh'.
 This is most simply translated as "I am who I am."
-Other translations of this important phrase include, "I am what I am," or, "I will be what I will be," and it could be taken to mean "that which will be, I am, that which will be" or similar ideas.
-Even in Hebrew, this is a statement which is not merely expressed as a name, or a word, or a description.
+Other translations of this phrase include "I am what I am," or "I will be what I will be."
+It can also be taken to mean "that which will be, I am, that which will be" or similar ideas.
+Even in Hebrew, this statement is not merely expressed as a name, or a word, or a description.
 This is a poetic expression of God's very nature.

 The statement carries a sense of necessity, simplicity, and absolute-ness.
-In using this particular phrasing, God identifies Himself as the self-existent One—the eternal, unique, uncreated God.
-God just is.
+In using this phrasing, God identifies Himself as the self-existent One: the eternal, unique, uncreated God (John 1:1–3).
+God just is and must be.
 He is the ultimate truth, the only necessary being, the beginning and end, the first cause.
-The question of who speaks from the burning bush is given an answer which is both simple and profound: "I AM."
+The question of who spoke from the burning bush is given an answer both simple and profound: "I am."
 This is how Moses would have interpreted the response, given the Hebrew words used.

 At this point in history, this name for God is new to mankind.
 The following verse indicates that this is to be a name used and understood for the rest of history (Exodus 3:15).
-Jesus will later use the name "I AM" in reference to Himself (John 8:58); His audience immediately recognizes this as a claim to divinity (John 8:59).
+Jesus will later use the phrasing "I am" in reference to Himself (John 8:58); His audience immediately recognizes that He's making claims to divinity (John 8:59).

-In the next verse, God will also identify Himself using the term YHWH, a Hebrew word which was considered so holy that it was not spoken aloud.
-This appears in most English translations of the Bible using small capitals: "The LORD."
+In the next verse, God will also identify Himself using the term YHWH.
+This Hebrew word was considered so holy that it was not spoken aloud.
+This appears in most English translations of the Bible using small capitals: "The Lord."
 It is also transliterated as Yahweh, or Jehovah.
 Since the word e'heyeh is related to the word YHWH, this is probably a deliberate play on words.
-Using the word YHWH invokes the concept of "I AM."
+Using the word YHWH invokes the concept of "I am."

 Expand